Twin double-digit birthdays as Saiosh and A-OSH EXPO both turn 10 in 2020

 The partnership between Saiosh and A-OSH EXPO has been in place since the birth of both the institute as well as the event.
 Saiosh has supported A-OSH EXPO since the trade show first opened its doors, also in 2011, by holding its inaugural annual conference at the same time and within the same grounds.
 Since then, Saiosh has continued to hold its event in parallel with A-OSH EXPO every year without fail, at which local and international speakers present the latest trends and updates in the OHS arena.

-A-OSH EXPO is annually hosted by Specialist Exhibitions, a part of the Montgomery Group.
+A-OSH EXPO is annually hosted by Specialised Exhibitions a division of Montgomery Group.
 Event Director Sven Smit comments, “Celebrating our first completed decade during this 2020 event is a notable achievement and we could not be prouder of having placed health and safety wellness at work firmly in the spotlight on an annual basis.

 “This trade show plays a very important role in assisting people across multiple industries with health and wellness issues within the work environment.
 We also congratulate our colleagues at Saiosh for commemorating the same milestone, and we are immensely grateful to them for their continued support, which lends great credibility to our event.”